You ve seen enough scruffy presenters to vouch for this yourself.

 So use the story device to leaven your presentation with color and spice.
 Hook your audience and enthrall them with the Six Most Powerful Words in the English language.

-Remember that this secret is powerful because it hearkens back to an almost primal urge we have as humans to share experiences with each other, and this is the ultimate source of its appeal.
+Remember that this secret is powerful because it hearkens back to an almost primal urge we have as humans to share experiences with each other.
+This is the ultimate source of its appeal.

 When you tap the power of story, you tap into a wellspring of history and practice as old as mankind itself.
 So pull the Six Most Powerful Words from your quiver when you desperately need a business presentation story.